Monday, December 15, 2025

 Many people tout the Embody as the most attractive chair in the Herman Miller collection.
 Its ribbed backrest and spacious dimensions make it look like the captain’s chair in a spaceship.

-Beyond the styling is some impressive functional substance.
-The Embody has the most adaptive backrest in the collection, plus the widest armrest adjustability.
-But the armrests are only 2D — annoying for such a pricey chair.
+Beyond the styling, the Embody has the most adaptive backrest in the collection, plus the widest armrest adjustability, although they’re only 2D — annoying for such a pricey chair.

 Closeup of Herman Miller Embody vs Steelcase Gesture lumbar support